JannesMeyer/keypress-tool/Readme.md

 yarn
 ```

-Or compile and watch for file changes:
+Compile and watch for file changes:

 ```sh
 yarn start